BartlomiejIT/Performance-Report-Plant-Co.-2024-Power-BI/README.md

 ## Conclusion

-This Power BI report provides a clear, data-driven assessment of Plant Co.'s year-to-date performance in 2024, enabling comparison with the previous year across multiple dimensions such as geography, product category, and customer profitability.

-The insights uncovered in this report allow stakeholders to:
+This report consolidates key performance indicators into a dynamic and accessible format, offering a year-over-year comparison of Plant Co.'s sales, quantity, and gross profit.

+Stakeholders are equipped to:

-- Detect early warning signs in underperforming regions
+- Detect early signs of commercial underperformance
+- Make region- and product-specific decisions
-- Focus on high-potential customer segments and product lines
+- Take action on customer segmentation insights
-- Drive operational and strategic alignment across business units

-By leveraging dynamic metrics, time intelligence, and interactive visuals, the report acts as both a monitoring tool and a foundation for continuous performance improvement.

-Moving forward, integrating forecast data, customer satisfaction metrics, and drill-through analytics can further enhance the report's role in proactive decision-making.
+With consistent GP% and visible drops in volume, strategic focus should shift toward recovering quantity while retaining profit margins.